carlostojal/MyBooks/README.md

 ![MyBooks Logo](https://raw.githubusercontent.com/carlostojal/MyBooks/master/app/src/main/res/mipmap-hdpi/mybooks_logo.png)

-Android app oriented for those who like to read books.
-MyBooks lets you always keep track of where you were in the books you are reading and what was happening in that part.
+Do you like to read?
+Are you always forgetting what page of the book you were in and what was happening?
+So this application is for you.

 * ## Books Tab
 ![Books Tab](https://raw.githubusercontent.com/carlostojal/MyBooks/master/screenshots/Screenshot_2019-06-29-15-33-28-175_com.carlostojal.mybooks.png)